isomerpages/moe-blangahrisepri/index.md

       description: Did you know that Blangah Rise Primary School offers an innovative School Meals Programme?
   - infopic:
-      title: "BRPS Dancers featured on NDP Dance "
+      title: BRPS Dancers featured on NDP Dance
       subtitle: HIGHLIGHTS
       button: Click here to read more
       alt: Image alt text
       image: /images/2023 Photos/Highlights/dotn pic 1.jpg
       url: /highlights/2023/ndp-dance-music-video/
-      description: "Blangah Rise Primary School is privileged to be invited by Sports Singapore (SportsSG) to be part of the NDP 2023 Dance of the Nation (DOTN) music video. "
+      description: Blangah Rise Primary School is privileged to be invited by Sports Singapore (SportsSG) to be part of the NDP 2023 Dance of the Nation (DOTN) music video.
   - resources:
       title: Publications
       button: Click here to see more